 The Adam Mickiewicz Museum presents the life and work of Adam Mickiewicz (1798-1855), Poland's greatest Romantic poet.
 It was established by his son Władysław in 1903.
 Mickiewicz is to Poles what Goethe is to Germans: a symbol of national identity and cultural unity.
 A political émigré and pilgrim of freedom, he spent much of his life in Paris, where he forged illustrious friendships and lectured brilliantly at the Collège de France.
 For today's Europeans, Mickiewicz is one of the first visionaries of a united Europe.

 The Musée Boleslas Biegas, inaugurated by the SHLP with the support of Guido Biazzi and Claude Kechichian, presents a selection of collections from the legacy of Boleslas Biegas (1877 - 1954), an artist, sculptor, painter and playwright of Polish origin, linked to the Viennese Secession movement, who lived in Paris since 1901 surrounded by friends from the Symbolist milieu of the "La Plume" circle.
-The museum displays works by Biegas, whose sculptures were more highly regarded than those of Rodin, as well as those by other Polish artists of the 19th and 20th centuries.
+The museum displays works by Biegas, whose sculptures were more highly regarded than Rodin's, as well as those by other Polish artists of the 19th and 20th centuries.

 Bibliothèque Polonaise de Paris